boriiiiii/RESTaurant-API/README.md

 •Endpoint: POST /formulas

 •Description: Add a new formula to the database.
 Send a POST request with the formula data to this endpoint.
+But only administrators can execute this action.

 •**Update Formula**

 •Endpoint: PUT /formulas/:id_formula

 •Description: Update an existing formula by providing the formulaId as a parameter in the URL.
 Send a PUT request with the updated formula data.
+But only administrators can execute this action.

 •**Delete Formula**

 •Endpoint: DELETE /formulas/:id_formula

 •Description: Delete a formula from the database by providing the formulaId as a parameter in the URL.
+But only administrators can execute this action.

 ### Categories